sibStephen/-Protractor-suite/README.md

 This repositroy mainly contains the content of a Protracotr suite(The pattern and code).

-In order to install protractor along with the Reports-
+In order to install protractor along with the Reports library install type the following commands-

 `npm install karma`
 `npm install karma-chrome-launcher` (Chrome specific)